 Customer: Openreach Limited is a wholly owned subsidiary of the BT Group.
 With over 35,000 employees, the company looks after the copper wires and fibre cables across the UK that connect homes and businesses to phone and broadband.

 As part of a new Business Continuity Management strategy, Openreach enlisted the help of 4C Strategies to create the optimal foundation and roadmap.
-The coronavirus pandemic happened mid project, putting the company’s business continuity and incident management capabilities to the test.
+The Coronavirus pandemic occurred mid project, putting the company’s business continuity and incident management capabilities to the test.

 Looking beyond the norms of business continuity management